Flower Facts Focal Flowers Plants

 When you think of chamomile, you probably think of drinking a nice calming cup of tea.
 Chamomile is an herb with green feathery leaves and white and yellow flowers that humanity has relied on for its healing and anti-inflammatory qualities since the times of the ancient Egyptians.
 Its scent is often used for perfumes and calming aromatherapy.
 Everything about chamomile makes it an ideal flowering houseplant to add to your home.

-Chamomile Care Tips
+Chamomile Care Tips:

 • Choose a pot that is around 12 inches in diameter to plant your chamomile in, so they have room to grow.
 They can also be planted in a smaller pot and repotted later on when they grow.